 In July 2014, Southern Nevada began utilizing the Coordinated Entry process in a pilot project for Households without Children.
-Southern Nevada intends is using the pilot to develop the most efficient and effective process.
+Southern Nevada intends in using the pilot to develop the most efficient and effective process.
 The knowledge gained has been used to improve the existing CE processes for youth, families and survivors of domestic violence.
 The additional subpopulations began implementing CE in October 2017.
 In January 2018, the Southern Nevada Homelessness Continuum of Care adopted Southern Nevada Coordinated Entry System Policies & Procedures.